-Since 2011, WDFW has been engaged in a public process to develop and review new rules that respond to changes in environmental science, technology, and state law since the last comprehensive update in 1994.
-If adopted by the commission, those rules will establish new standards for Hydraulic Permit Approvals (HPAs), which set conditions for specific projects in or near state waters.
+In 2011, the WDFW initiated a public process to develop and review new rules that respond to changes in environmental science, technology, and state law since the last comprehensive update in 1994.
+The rules adopted by the commission establish new standards for Hydraulic Permit Approvals (HPAs), which set conditions for specific projects in or near state waters.

-WDFW's proposal to update the state's Hydraulic Code rules is subject to review under the State Environmental Policy Act (SEPA).
-A Final Programmatic Environmental Impact Statement was completed for this proposal that examines its potential benefits and environmental impacts in comparison with three other alternatives.
+A Final Programmatic Environmental Impact Statement was completed for the updated rules examining their potential benefits and environmental impacts in comparison with three other alternatives.

 - July 28, 2011 – WDFW files a Preproposal Statement of Inquiry (CR-101), announcing its plan to seek changes in the Hydraulic Code rule.
 This is the first step in the rulemaking process under the Administrative Procedure Act.